Diabetes Prevention

 The Muscle Sponge: How a 10-Minute Walk “Sucks Up” Blood Sugar and Prevents Diabetes

 You finish a delicious dinner and immediately head to the couch to watch your favorite show.
-Within twenty minutes, you feel a wave of lethargy wash over you.
-Your eyelids grow heavy, your brain feels slow, and you assume it’s just the “food coma” setting in.
-What you are actually experiencing is your body struggling
+Within twenty minutes, you feel a heavy wave of lethargy wash over you.
+Your eyelids grow heavy, your mental focus slips, and you dismiss it as a standard post-meal slump.
+In reality, what your body is experiencing is a

 The Muscle Sponge: How a 10-Minute Walk “Sucks Up” Blood Sugar and Prevents Diabetes Read More »